Sofia is a Taxi City

 There is only one official taxi company authorized to serve the Sofia Airport – OK Supertrans.
 These cabs are bright yellow, with a giant blue OK on the hoods of the cars.
 They’re lined up outside of both Terminal 1 and 2, so there should almost always be one waiting patiently for you after your flight.

-I’ve never had an issue when leaving the airport and chancing the first cab in the Sofia airport taxi line, but I’ve had friends with some horror stories of grabbing a taxi from the wrong company or getting a random unauthorized taxi and getting charged 10x as much (yes, 10!) so these are the steps you should follow if you want to ensure a smooth ride:
+I’ve never had an issue when leaving the airport and chancing the first cab in the Sofia airport taxi line, but I’ve had friends with some horror stories of grabbing a taxi from the wrong company or getting a random unauthorized taxi in Sofia and getting charged 10x as much (yes, 10!) so these are the steps you should follow if you want to ensure a smooth ride.

 Sofia Airport Taxi Step-by-Step Guide